Antiepileptic Drugs

 HLA Testing Before AED Initiation

-- HLA-B*1502: Screen before carbamazepine, oxcarbazepine, or phenytoin in patients of Southeast Asian descent (Han Chinese, Thai, Malaysian, Filipino, Indonesian).
-Positive → high risk of SJS/TEN
+- HLA-B*1502: Formal FDA recommendation is to screen before carbamazepine in patients of Han Chinese, Thai, Malay, and South Asian descent (also Filipino, Indonesian).
+Positive → markedly increased risk of SJS/TEN — avoid CBZ.

 Enzyme-inducing AEDs reduce oral contraceptive efficacy.
 Women on phenytoin, carbamazepine, or phenobarbital who rely on hormonal contraception are at risk of unplanned pregnancy.
 Non-enzyme-inducing options (levetiracetam, lamotrigine, lacosamide) are preferred.
 Note that lamotrigine and oral contraceptives have a bidirectional interaction — estrogen lowers lamotrigine levels, and lamotrigine may reduce contraceptive levels.